Distress in cancer caregiving: Survivorship

 As patients and caregivers enter the survivorship period after the completion of primary treatment, they often feel uncertain and overwhelmed by what lies before them.
 Patients often leave their last treatment session without much direction as to what they should expect next.
 This is distressing for the caregiver as well because caregiving continues into this phase of the cancer trajectory because of the long-term and late effects of treatment, the psychological distress patients face, and any other related factors.
-A common concern faced by survivors and their caregivers is how to return to their "normal" life without cancer.
-As well, survivors and caregivers are often uncertain and fearful about death and cancer recurrence, even in the absence of cancer-related symptoms.
+Overall, caregivers report worsened quality of life.
+Typically, younger caregivers and spouses of the cancer patient have greater unmet needs, which was strongly associated with seeing caregiving as overwhelming.
+In the first 2 years of survivorship, younger caregivers reported greater unmet psychological, medical, financial, and everyday needs.
+At 5 years, younger caregivers only reported everyday activity needs insufficient.
+Wealthier caregivers reported less financial struggles but more unfulfilled everyday needs.
+A common concern faced by survivors and their caregivers is how to return to their "normal" life without cancer, while managing the feeling of being "lost in transition" within the healthcare system.
+Survivors and caregivers are often uncertain and fearful about death and cancer recurrence, even in the absence of cancer-related symptoms.

 Recurrence

 Cancer recurrence has been called "one of the most stressful events in the course of illness for both patients and their families".
-Research on the effect that recurrence has on caregivers is mixed.
-Some caregivers may report even poorer quality of life than the recurrent survivors themselves, as well as depressive moods, fears about recurrence and hopelessness (Kim & Given, 2008).
-In contrast, some caregivers report lower levels of strain in recurrence than with the initial cancer, presumably because they had adapted to the stress of chronic illness.
+Caregivers do worry about cancer recurring just as much as or more than cancer survivors.
+Generally, caregivers report worsened quality of life due to recurrence or fear of recurrence (FCR).
+Similar to cancer survivors, caregivers' FCR is significantly associated with depression and anxiety.
+Caring for those with worse overall health is associated with higher FCR.
+The caregiver's FCR can increase if there is an upcoming follow-up medical appointment for the survivor.
+Caregivers are found to play a protective role for survivors, which explains why they adopt similar behaviors to the survivors.